 Surely everyone is straight up and down, right?

-Well actually, this body type, which is otherwise known as banana or rectangular is characterised as having:
+Well actually, this body type, which is otherwise known as banana or rectangular is characterized as having:

 - Shoulders and hip-line of similar width